Maia arson crimew: Possibility of extradition or trial in Switzerland

-After the indictment, a United States Department of Justice spokesperson told Blick that proceedings had been suspended, explaining that the United States would not continue with the case unless crimew was present in the US and defended by a lawyer.
-Crimew has expressed confidence that she will not be extradited to the United States.
-Swiss lawyer Roman Kost stated that Swiss extradition law does not allow extradition of citizens without their consent, but that Swiss hackers "can be tried in Switzerland if there is sufficient suspicion and evidence, and if they are found guilty, they can be punished”.
+After the indictment, a United States Department of Justice spokesperson told Blick that proceedings had been suspended, explaining that the US would not continue with the case unless crimew was in the US and defended by a lawyer.
+Crimew has said she is confident she will not be extradited to the US.
+Swiss lawyer Roman Kost said that Swiss extradition law does not allow extradition of citizens without their consent but that Swiss hackers "can be tried in Switzerland if there is sufficient suspicion and evidence, and if they are found guilty, they can be punished”.
 Switzerland's Federal Department of Justice and Police confirmed to zentralplus that it does not extradite Swiss nationals against their will.
 Swiss newspaper Le Temps reported that crimew would not be extradited and would instead be tried in Switzerland.

-20 Minuten reported that if crimew was tried in Switzerland, she would face a maximum of four and a half years in prison.
-Hernâni Marques said that "much of what [she] did would not be punishable in Switzerland", additionally stating that much of the data crimew leaked was publicly available on the internet and arguing that the hack of Verkada was "legitimate and useful for society" because of the privacy issue it exposed.
-In March 2021, Blick reported that a potential warrant for crimew's arrest issued by the United States would likely be executed by all countries that share a border with Switzerland.
-In September 2021, crimew told null41 that she was certain she would never be able to travel to certain countries again, and that even if she was able to travel in the future, it would be risky because of the possibility of extradition from other countries.
+20 Minuten reported that if crimew were tried in Switzerland, she would face a maximum of four and a half years in prison.
+Marques said, "much of what [she] did would not be punishable in Switzerland", adding that much of the data crimew leaked was publicly available on the internet and arguing that the hack of Verkada was "legitimate and useful for society" because of the privacy issue it exposed.
+In March 2021, Blick reported that a potential warrant for crimew's arrest issued by the US would likely be executed by all countries that border Switzerland.
+In September 2021, crimew told null41 that she was certain she would never be able to travel to certain countries again, and that even if she could in the future, it would be risky because of the possibility of extradition from other countries.
 She noted that, unlike Julian Assange, she was not relying on the goodwill of a country, because the Swiss constitution prohibits her extradition.
 In October 2021, Zeit Magazin reported that, while Interpol does not publicize most of its investigations, it was likely that an international arrest warrant had been issued for crimew, which would potentially render her unable to leave Switzerland.

 No Fly and Selectee Lists leak

 On January 19, 2023, crimew reported that she had gained access to 2019 versions of the US government's No Fly List of 1.56 million entries and Selectee List of 250,000 entries hosted by CommuteAir on an unsecured Amazon Web Services cloud server.
-Crimew noted that, despite the size of the Terrorism Screening Database, there were "very clear trends towards almost exclusively Arabic and Russian sounding names throughout the million entries"; over 10% of the listed entries contained "Muhammad" in either the first or last name fields.
+Crimew said that, despite the size of the Terrorism Screening Database, there were "very clear trends towards almost exclusively Arabic and Russian sounding names throughout the million entries"; over 10% of the listed entries contained "Muhammad" in either the first or last name fields.

-Crimew posted the leaked information alongside photos of a toy version of the Pokémon character Sprigatito, causing the character to become an Internet meme associated with the hack.